-The research results will lead to different kinds of research products, in both digital and printed formats.
+The research findings will lead to different kinds of research products, in both digital and printed formats.

-Preliminary research results and in-depth studies of representative topics of the journalistic discourse on film music will be discussed at international conferences, such as the Transnational Opera Studies Conference (Bern, July 2017), the International Music Theory Conference (Vilnius, November 2017), and Musical Moments Conference (Salzburg, March 2018).
+Preliminary research results and in-depth studies of representative topics of the journalistic discourse on film music have been discussed at international conferences, such as the Transnational Opera Studies Conference (Bern, July 2017), the International Music Theory Conference (Vilnius, November 2017), and Musical Moments Conference (Salzburg, March 2018).

-Among others, this project intersects with the following topics: a) the critical debate concerning the mechanization of musical instruments in film projections; b) the questions arising from film adaptations of opera and the pluri-medial combination of cinema and music theatre; c) the notion of film rhythm and the dichotomy small-scale rhythm vs. macro-rhythmic (or Eurhythmie) in the film theory and practice of the twenties; d) the relationship of critical activity and compositional practice when it comes to authors like Kurt Weill and Paul Dessau.
+Among others, this project intersects with the following topics: a) the critical debate concerning the mechanization of musical instruments in film projections; b) the questions arising from film adaptations of opera and the pluri-medial combination of cinema and music theatre; c) the notion of film rhythm and the dichotomy small-scale rhythm vs. macro-rhythmic (or Eurhythmie) in the film theory and practice of the Twenties; d) the relationship of critical activity and compositional practice in authors like Kurt Weill and Paul Dessau.

-The comprehensive investigation of these and other related topics will lead to a monographic treatise on the aesthetics of film music in the silent era.
-The manuscript will be submitted to a peer-reviewed publisher by the end of the research project.
+The comprehensive investigation of these and other related topics will lead to a monographic treatise on the historical aesthetics of film music in the silent era, which is expected for 2020.

-The digital repository will constitute the documentary section of this aesthetic investigation.
-It will be operative and accessible online after the evaluation of a pilot phase in the third year of activity.
-Aside from being hosted on the server of the University of Vienna, a link to the research infrastructure will also be available on major reference websites for both musicology and film studies (such as institutional sites and reference portals).
+The digital open access repository FMJ Archive constitutes the documentary section of this aesthetic investigation.
+Aside from being hosted on the server of the University of Vienna, a link to the database will also be available on major reference websites for both musicology and film studies (such as institutional sites and reference portals).

 F. Finocchiaro, Modernismo musicale e cinema tedesco nel Primo Novecento, Lucca, LIM, 2017

 F. Finocchiaro, “Musica organica versus musica meccanica”.
-Un’antitesi metaforica nel dibattito musicale fra le due guerre, in Musica e metafora: storia analisi ermeneutica, a cura di F. Finocchiaro e M. Giani, Torino, Accademia University Press, 2017, pp. 117–153
+Un’antitesi metaforica nel dibattito musicale fra le due guerre, in Musica e metafora: storia analisi ermeneutica, edited by F. Finocchiaro and M. Giani, Torino, Accademia University Press, 2017, pp. 117–153

 F. Finocchiaro, The ‘Vindobona-Collection’ of the Universal Edition, “Music and the Moving Image”, IX n.
 3, Fall 2016, pp. 38–56.

-F. Finocchiaro, ‘Der absolute Film’: The Role of Musical Metaphors in the Aesthetic Manifesto of Abstract Cinema, Symposium Novembergruppe, Dessau [March 2-3, 2018]
+F. Finocchiaro, ‘Der absolute Film’: The Role of Musical Metaphors in the Aesthetic Manifesto of Abstract Cinema, Symposium Novembergruppe, Dessau, March 3, 2018

-F. Finocchiaro – H. Engelke, Film Music as a Problem in German Print Journalism (Poster Session), Austrian Society for Musicology, Vienna [November 22–25, 2017]
+H. Engelke, Film Music as a Problem in German Print Journalism (Poster Session), Austrian Society for Musicology, Vienna, November 22–25, 2017

 F. Finocchiaro, Cinema and Musical Theatre in the Weimar Republic: Two Case Studies, 2nd Transnational Opera Studies Conference, Bern, July 5–7, 2017